 "This is a kid!
 All of this highly sophisticated German engineering FOR A KID, because you don't have to be sophisticated or rich to own this car!"
 Unfortunately, wearing flip flops while driving is not a good idea.
 Consumer Reports has mentioned this, and several studies have shown that driving in flip flops is not safe.
 Several accidents and one fatality have been blamed on driving while wearing them.
 The same message could have been conveyed by having the son wear Converse sneakers or anything other than flip flops.

-This is just a commercial, but if one is going to create ads that target a specific audience and adopt technology only for a specific market, all the better realize that we are not fools, and we are better represented by characters who are not buffoons.
+This is just a commercial, but if one is going to create ads that target a specific audience and adopt technology only for a specific market, all the better to realize that we are not fools, and we are better represented by characters who are not buffoons.
 Are there German or Swedish or French Volkswagen ads where the main character wears flip flops and drinks a giant soda while driving, then uses horn honking technology in a parked car ten feet from his neighbor's window?
-If there are, please, send me the links!
+Or is this an example of "only in America"?

 Looking at old Volkswagen ads gives you a sense of how much the image of "Americans" has changed over the years in terms marketing stategies.
 Pick any random VW print ad from several decades ago and your immediate impression is that VW was targeting a sophisticated and literate US consumer.
 There were no buffoons in the print ads, and no incongrous horn honks added to commercials to "win us over" or show us what "we" like or want.
 How does a company with a product this great fall so out of touch with its market that it will adopt a ludicrous technology and include the technology in its ads?